latest nhpb_banner 1__compressed

 Lutheran Social Services of Northern California operates several housing programs in Sacramento County.
 The organization is committed to helping those facing eviction, the homeless, disabled and youth.
 They offer shelters and transitional housing resources, among other support.
 There is no financial or rent assistance available, but rather than are involved in transitional housing programs.
 More on Lutheran Social Services Northern California.

-Travelers Aid Emergency Assistance Agency may have utility bill and rent assistance.
+Travelers Aid Emergency Assistance Agencymay have utility bill and rent assistance.
 Resources include emergency housing services which include motel vouchers, food closet, rent payments to prevent eviction, utilities assistance (SMUD only), and transitional housing for working poor families.
-Case management is offered too.
-2251 Florin Road, Sacramento, California 95822.
-Dial (916) 399-9646.

 SETA, or the community action agency known as Sacramento Employment and Training, administers several social services for the region.
 Most of it is focused on education and/or job training, however there may be, in rare cases, limited financial support from the Community Services Block Grant – CSBG.
 This may be free food, eviction prevention / rent help, loans for home repairs or other housing expenses.

-The goal of SETA though is on increasing self-sufficiency, and this is accomplished through employment and job training as well as educational support.
+• The goal of SETA though is on increasing self-sufficiency, and this is accomplished through employment and job training as well as educational support.
 Other programs include Head Start child development and more.
 Continue with Sacramento Employment community action agency.

 Disabled in Sacramento County that need mortgage help, or that are seeking to buy a property can get help. government and non-profit programs may offer loans, counseling, closing cost assistance and other support.
-Find a list of mortgage assistance for the disabled
+Find a list of mortgage assistance for the disabled.

 Folsom Cordova Community Partnership runs the Family Resource Center.
 Helps with needs of entire family.
-Intervention services administered that are geared toward the connecting low income and needy individuals and families with services and assistance that may be needed such as Safety Net.
-Get help with paying electric and utility bills, rent, fresh food program, diapers, baby formula, diapers and transportation.
-They also run the state of California SMUD energy bill assistance program.
-10665 Coloma Road, Suite 200
+Intervention services administered that are geared toward the connecting low income and needy individuals and families with assistance that may be needed such as Safety Net.

 Powerhouse Ministries - On a sporadic basis offers rent and utility bill assistance.
-705 Wales Drive Folsom, California 95630, phone (916) 983-0658
+There may also be free furniture, kitchen appliances as well as clothes for adults or kids.
+The location is 311 Market St, Folsom, CA 95630, phone (916) 983-0658.

 South County Services - People in an emergency can get help with food closet.
 Other programs assist individuals and families obtaining access to medical care and health services.
 Also get information and referral or a free box of emergency food.
 There is also free grant money for rental/mortgage assistance, immigration services, client advocacy, community medical transportation, or free bus/gasoline vouchers.

-Low-income families in Sacramento can also apply for light and utility bill assistance.
-The location is 431 S Lincoln Way, Galt, CA 95632.
+• Low-income families in Sacramento can also apply for light and utility bill assistance.
+The location is 232 N Lincoln Way #10, Galt, CA 95632.
 Call (209) 745-9174

-Regardless of your income, religion, or background the county is served by a number of local and national food distribution centers.
+Free food and meals are offered.
+The county is served by a number of local and national food distribution centers.
 Whether it is the Salvation Army, Catholic Charities, or your local church there are a number of places to turn to for free food, hot meals, groceries, items such as clothing and personal hygiene products, or case management and counseling.
+Rarely will an individual or their family be turned away if they ask for assistance.
+Read more Sacramento County free food pantries.

 Related Content From Needhelppayingbills.com